 Then Abraham selected a tender young calf (the Hebrew uses an idiom and reads, “a son of the herd”) and hurried to prepare it.
 Generally, that preparation would have been to butcher the calf and then boil it, making a kind of stew that could then be eaten using pieces of the bread as spoons.
 People did not use forks and spoons as eating utensils in the biblical world of the Old Testament.
 By Roman times, the common people of Israel would have maintained the ancient custom of eating with the hands, using bread as a spoon, but many of the Romans used at least some utensils to eat.
 The spoon was the most prevalent utensil, then the knife, then, and rarely, a kind of fork (most of the time, if meat needed to be stabbed, the knife would do double duty).

 Abraham had made it seem to his guests that feeding them was no problem to him and no inconvenience to the guests: just a piece of bread, a little rest, and they could be on their way.
 In reality, things were much different (and usually both parties understood that).
 Making the huge amount of bread would have taken some time; as did killing, butchering, and boiling the calf.
 No doubt at least a couple hours had gone by before Abraham was ready to set the feast before them, and then he acted like a household servant and stood watching over their needs while they ate, ready to pass them what they needed, get more of anything that needed to be replenished, and pour water over their hands when they were done to cleanse their hands (cp.
 2 Kings 3:11).

-“for that is why you have come to your servant.”
+“For that is why you are passing by your servant.”
 As a part of his hospitality, Abraham makes it seem like the reason that the three men have come that way is so that they can honor Abraham by letting him take care of them.
 The verb translated as “pass” or “pass by” occurs twice in the verse, once in the first sentence and then once in the second.